Chair’s Introduction

 Compliance statement

-The Board has complied with the spirit of the UK Corporate Governance Code 2018 and applied the principles and complied with the provisions of the Code throughout the year ended 30 June 2022, with the exception of the following areas that the Board believes are not appropriate for a Group of our size or steps are ongoing to achieve compliance:
+The Board has complied with the spirit of the UK Corporate Governance Code 2018 and applied the principles and complied with the provisions of the Code throughout the year ended 30 June 2024 (‘FY24’), with the exception of the following areas that the Board believes are not appropriate for a Group of our size:

 • Provision 36: concerning the development of a formal policy for post-employment shareholding requirements.
-Post-employment shareholding policies are not usual practice for AIM Companies.
-The Remuneration Committee keeps this area under review but considers that, whilst no formal post-employment shareholding policy for executive Directors is in place, its current approach is acceptable.
-There is a current required shareholding guideline applicable to executive Directors and senior management in place and that guideline has already been significantly exceeded by two of the executive Directors.
-In addition, there is a post-vesting holding period applicable to Long Term Incentive awards granted since October 2020 (and intended to apply to future such awards) to the executive Directors and senior management.
-These policies are considered to promote long-term shareholdings by executive Directors and senior management that support alignment with long-term shareholder interests although they do not include post-employment shareholding requirements; and
+Post-employment shareholding policies continue to be the exception for AIM Companies.
+The Remuneration Committee continues to keep this area under review but considers that, whilst no formal post-employment shareholding policy for executive Directors is in place, its current approach is acceptable.
+There is a current required shareholding guideline applicable to executive Directors and senior management and that guideline has already been significantly exceeded by two of the executive Directors.
+In addition, there is a post-vesting holding period applicable to Long Term Incentive awards granted since October 2020 to the executive Directors and senior management.
+These policies are considered to promote long-term shareholdings by executive Directors that support alignment with long-term shareholder interests although they do not include post-employment shareholding requirements; and

-• Two of the seven elements of Provision 41: As an AIM listed company, Craneware plc is not required to comply with the Directors’ Remuneration Report regulations however the Company does aim to comply with the spirit of all of Provision 41 of the Code in so far as the Board considers is appropriate for the size of the Company and as such provides a Remuneration Committee’s Report within the Annual Report.
-With reference to two of the elements of Provision 41, the Remuneration Committee has not engaged directly with shareholders during the year ended 30 June 2022 regarding executive Director remuneration policy.
-However, shareholders have not raised any concerns with the Board during the year regarding the remuneration of the executive Directors.
-The Chair of the Remuneration Committee is available to discuss remuneration matters with shareholders if and when that is required or requested.
-There was no engagement with employees, in respect of executive Director remuneration, during the year however, the same policy of paying at median (based on benchmark data) applies across the whole Group.
-Notwithstanding that policy, due to the macro-economic environment, the Remuneration Committee decided to defer any benchmarking and associated base salary changes for the executive Directors.
-This has been the decision for the past three financial years including the year ended 30 June 2022.
-As such there have been no changes to the base salary or bonus entitlements for the executive Directors during this time.
+• Two of the seven elements of Provision 41: Craneware plc, being an AIM listed company, is not required to comply with the Directors’ Remuneration Report regulations however the Company does aim to comply with the spirit of all of Provision 41 of the Code in so far as the Board considers is appropriate for the size of the Company and therefore it provides a Remuneration Committee’s Report, with the FY24 Report on pages 95 to 113 of our 2024 Annual Report.
+During the year there was no specific engagement with employees in respect of executive Director remuneration.
+However, the same policy of paying at median (based on benchmark data) applies across the whole Group.

 Board Leadership and Company Purpose